 2014 - 2015: Airborne geophysics, geological mapping, sampling.
 Geochemical survey identifies large South Grid target.
 The North zone was better defined at surface and addition zones of tungsten located.
 In 2015, drilling at the Nightcrawler Creek zone returns 5m of 1.0% W03 and the favorable geology containing tungsten values extended another 450 metres further east.
 More detailed deposit modelling, metallurgy studies undertaken.

-2016: Drilling and updated resources for Ridley creek zone, and first resource for BN zone.
+2016: Drilling and updated resources for Ridley creek zone.
 Drilling increases information at BK zone and returns 6.0 m of 0.67% WO3.
 Trench and chip sampling at Ridley creek and BK zone.
 A conceptual process flow sheet and metallurgical studies return positive results.

 2017 Drilling and updated resource for Ridley Creek, BN and BK zones.
 Geological mapping on Deception Mountain further refined contacts and extent of the favorable calc-silicate unit.
 Prospecting and hand trenching located new tungsten showings along strike to the south of Ridley Creek, and in calc-silicate layers above Ridley Creek and BK zones.
 At the 1.5 km by 500m South Grid target, drilling returned several intercepts above cut-off grade and near-surface that are thought to represent good potential for a new deposit.

 2018 Stream sediment geochemical surveys and prospecting were performed along newly constructed logging roads on the western side of the property.
 Anomalous tungsten in multiple stream sediments samples suggests potential for mineralization in the area.
 In addition, the first ever prospecting along new roads in the far south portion of the property returned up to 519 g/t silver in quartz veins.